-- 1/2 cup veggie broth
+- 1/2 cup veggie broth, (if using uncooked bulgur)*

-- 2 cups cooked bulgur
+- 2 cups veggie broth or water

 - 1/2 cup ketchup

-- 1 tsp chili powder
+- 1 teaspoon chili powder

-- 1/2 tsp smoked paprika
+- 1/2 teaspoon smoked paprika

-- 1/2 tsp onion powder
+- 1/2 teaspoon onion powder

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

-- 1/2 tsp season salt
+- 1/2 teaspoon season salt

-- pinch cayenne pepper (optional for spice)
+- pinch cayenne pepper, (optional for spice)

-In sauce pan, saute diced onions in approximately 3 Tbsp of the veggie broth.
+- In saucepan, saute diced onions in approximately 3 Tbsp of the veggie broth.
 As they brown and begin to caramelize, add more veggie broth 1 Tbsp at a time.
 Allow to caramelize well.

-Add all other chili ingredients, stir well, and simmer for approximately 5 minutes.
+- Add all other chili ingredients, stir well, and simmer for approximately 10-15 minutes.
 Cover and turn heat down to warm or off.
 Chili is basically done and ready to be eaten.

-Add to carrot dogs, veggie and black bean burgers, vegan chili cheese fries, or anything else you can think of.
+- Add to carrot dogs, veggie and black bean burgers, vegan chili cheese fries, or anything else you can think of.
 Black bean burger and vegan chili cheese fries recipe links below.

 Detailed instructions, in-process photos, and my personal helpful tips can be found in the article above.